Collective Project

 Economic and social relations can be fair, equal, and collaborative, transferring ownership back to the collective through cooperation.
 The Cooperativist Society was a platform to facilitate fair economic relationships between documenta 14 artists, visitors, employees, volunteers, and local grassroots initiatives in an economy that goes beyond the “there is no alternative” mantra of neoliberalism.

-The Cooperativist Society attempted to fully grasp and exploit its paradoxical or contradictory relationship with documenta, a powerhouse of the contemporary global art market, to become a pragmatic place of action.
+The Cooperativist Society attempted to fully grasp and exploit its paradoxical or contradictory relationship with Documenta, a powerhouse of the contemporary global art market, to become a pragmatic place of action.
 The Fair Coop, Artists’ Cooperative and other projects within the society attempted to use the high profile position as a means to strengthen the fabric of social pluralism.

 Closely tied to the commons movement and the development of post-capitalist cooperative ecosystems, some of our shared values were redistribution and economic exchange between equals, open political participation, decentralization of organizational forms, production of commons and the sharing and distribution of knowledge.
 The Cooperativist Society facilitated resources and tools based on these values in order to activate cooperative economic connections within Athens.